bimobject/api-documentation/03-embed-api/file-download/README.md

    1. The files will have information about the file.
 It will also have a download link.
    2. This link can be embedded on your site following the instructions below.

+> [!NOTE]
+> The end user need to be logged in on BIMobject to be able to download, if they're not logged in they will be asked to login or sign up for a BIMobject account.

 ### Endpoint

 ```